PřF:Bi3130 Comparative morphology - Course Information

 - Course objectives

 - The course should provide a review of all basic organ systems of vertebrates, with emphasis on functional principles, development, and evolutionary background.
-Besides the principal general schemes, descriptions of characteristic modifications in principle taxa across the vertebrate phylogeny are provided.
+The course is restricted to principal general schemes; descriptions of particular systems in respective taxa are provided in special courses dealing with phylogeny and systematics.

 - 1. Embryonic origin of organs and organ systems (organogenesis), origin of body cavities